President Javier Milei presenting his budget to Congress

 Díaz: The investor community is looking at what Milei is saying with a lot of interest.
 This is a president who is saying and trying to do what the investor community has been demanding for a long time in terms of keeping the fiscal discipline of Argentina in line.
 So listening to a president saying that he will prioritize the savings and servicing the debt before other things, of course, created a lot of good expectations from financial investors.

 I would say that there's a sense of cautious optimism.
 It applies across the board for the general population and the investment community.
-At some point, the president will need to show some results, in order to sustain the patience of the society and sustain the optimisms of investors.
+At some point, the president will need to show some results, in order to sustain the patience of the society and sustain the optimism of investors.
 I think that's what everybody is waiting for.
-I have to say, this is a president that has surprised and exceed expectations in the elections, in politics, and even in the economy.
+I have to say, this is a president that has surprised and exceeded expectations in the elections, in politics, and even in the economy.
 So I would give him at least the benefit of the doubt.

 This interview has been edited for length and clarity.